ssl/ezXSS/readme.md

 ## Todo
 Some things I am planning to add/change in a future version.
 This list is sorted on how important/fast it is going to be added.

-Adding in a future versions:
+Adding in a future versions (top to bottom for priority):
-* Archive reports
 * Block certain domains
 * Make all files OOP (1 file left)
+* Save custom JS for later
+* Better share method
+* Archive reports
 * Better searching with regex
-* Save custom JS for later
 * Adding more payloads
-* Better share method
 * Page grabbing
 * Live JS - send JS code LIVE while the person is on the page
 * Callback API for alerts on Telegram, Chrome etc.